paritytech/devops-guide/src/monitoring/index.md

 - Transactions by specific addresses
 - Changes in the validator set

 On-chain monitoring typically involves checking blockchain data via RPC nodes to assess values, delays, and the timing of events.
-Usually, only two instances are needed for monitoring all hosts.
 It is recommended to run your own RPC servers to avoid potential issues with public RPC nodes.

 ##### Available Tools